For Immediate Release

 Phone: (301) 443-6040

-IACC Releases its 2012 Summary of Advances in Autism Spectrum Disorder Research During National Autism Awareness Month (PDF – 290 KB)
+IACC Releases its 2013 Summary of Advances in Autism Spectrum Disorder Research During Autism Awareness Month (PDF – 349 KB)

-Overall, the 2012 IACC Summary Advances in ASD Research provides a snapshot of research progress encompassing both increasing knowledge about ASD and increasing understanding of the challenges faced by people on the spectrum across the lifespan.
-The IACC provides this document with the goal of helping the community understand key advances and opportunities for research that can improve the lives of people on the spectrum and their families.
+Overall, the 2013 IACC Summary Advances in ASD Research provides a snapshot of research progress encompassing both increasing knowledge about ASD itself and increasing understanding of approaches that can help address the challenges and needs faced by people with ASD across the lifespan.
+The IACC provides this document with the goal of helping the community understand key advances and opportunities for research that can improve the lives of people on the autism spectrum and their families.